 AI potentially represents one of the most fundamental changes in medical care since the inception of the NHS, and strongly welcomes the introduction of appropriately regulated and governed uses of AI related technologies to enhance clinical practice.

-There are a number of Challenges and Opportunities that are currently being faced by the radiology service as detailed in the below table.
+There are a number of challenges and opportunities that are currently being faced by the radiology service as detailed in the below table.